So what can we do to improve database performance?

 Configuring Your DataSource

 Configuring your data source is the first step to setting up your Grafana dashboard.
 Your data source could be a database or a collection of logs.
-Grafana supports pretty much every data source you can think of, from traditional databases like MySQL to log storage platforms like AWS Cloudwatch.
+Grafana supports pretty much every data source you can think of, from traditional databases like MySQL to log aggregation platforms like AWS Cloudwatch.

 Now we’ll walk through configuring Grafana to connect to your MySQL database.
 For my example, I’ve created a database named CD with a table called Artist to simulate a database behind a music library app.